hqywork/EntityFramework.wiki.Chinesize/Writing-an-EF7-Provider.md

 ### Storage.DataStoreConnection
 This class manages connection settings and sessions.

-Although an EF provider requires an implementations, the details of how the class operates is entirely up to the provider.
+Although an EF provider requires an implementation, the details of how the class operates is *entirely up to the provider* i.e. time to freestyle. :snowboarder:

 For example, SQL Server uses this class to open TCP/IP connections, but SQLite uses this class to create connections to the local filesystem.